pytorch/tutorials/prototype_source/lite_interpreter.rst

 Conclusion
 ----------

-In this tutorial, we demonstrated how to use mobile interpreter in Android and iOS app.
-We walked through an Image Segmentation example to show how to dump the model, build torch library from source and use the new api to run model.
-Please be aware of that mobile interpreter is still under development, more library size reduction will be introduced in the future.
-APIs are subject to change in the future versions.
+In this tutorial, we demonstrated how to use PyTorch's efficient mobile interpreter, in an Android and iOS app.

+We walked through an Image Segmentation example to show how to dump the model, build a custom torch library from source and use the new api to run model.

+Our efficient mobile interpreter is still under development, and we will continue improving its size in the future.
+Note, however, that the APIs are subject to change in future versions.

 Thanks for reading!
 As always, we welcome any feedback, so please create an issue `here <https://github.com/pytorch/pytorch/issues>`_ if you have any.